Output Control File

 - extra.csv: A CSV file containing partial of full data of an entity and user defined constants.
 It's typically used to generate

-file of another data order. - extra.json: A JSON file containing partial of full data of one and more entities and user defined constants.
+my_datafile of another data order. - extra.json: A JSON file containing partial of full data of one and more entities and user defined constants.
 It's typically used to generate json payload of API endpoints.

-contains the following properties:
+Property extra contains the following properties:

 - type: [required] The type of the extra file to be generated.
 It can be either

-. - content: [required] content to be included in the extra file.
+jsongeneration.
+When set to 2, the generator will use the new json generation logic which supports more complex json structure.
+By default, the schemaVersion is 1. - content: [required] content to be included in the extra file.
 It contains a list of content items.

 - Sample CSV Format Extra File Config

-- Sample JSON Format Extra File Config
+- Sample Legacy JSON Format Extra File Config

 # Generate two column csv file with the same row of entity entity1